engelbrechte/immune_receptor_genomics/README.md

    The ighc reference sequence is from CHM13v2.0, without modification.

-#to-do: add ancestry-informative markers BED file and "non-IGL_regions_to_mask" bed file
+#to-do: add ancestry-informative markers BED file and "non-IGL_regions_to_mask" BED file